celo-org/celo-monorepo/packages/docs/validator-guide/celo-foundation-voting-policy.md

 You can add the [Celo Signal public calendar](https://calendar.google.com/calendar/u/0/embed?src=c_9su6ich1uhmetr4ob3sij6kaqs@group.calendar.google.com) as well which has relevant dates.

-Additional details and explanation about cohorts can be found here [The-celo-foundation-voting-program](https://medium.com/celoorg/the-celo-foundation-voting-program-7ad9fd2e918d) in the Celo Blog article.
+Additional details and explanation about cohorts and the [The-celo-foundation-voting-program](https://medium.com/celoorg/the-celo-foundation-voting-program-7ad9fd2e918d) can be found on the Celo Blog.
 {% endhint %}